 Through the Koori Growing Old Well Study we are exploring healthy ageing and cognition in urban Aboriginal communities in New South Wales, in particular looking at how life events affect healthy ageing.

-On this, the United Nations’ International Day of the World’s Indigenous People, Prof Tony Broe and Dr Kylie Radford talk about their research into dementia prevalence in Australia’s indigenous population.
+Prof Tony Broe and Dr Kylie Radford talk about their research into dementia prevalence in Australia’s indigenous population.
 One of our recent studies has shown that dementia prevalence in Indigenous Australians, aged over 60, is three times higher than the overall Australian population.
-What is it that helps […]
+What is it that helps one person age successfully and cause another to develop age-related diseases like […]